wochit/wochit-embedded/docs/index.md

 </code-group>

 This javascript should be launched from your site.
-Click here to see how to customize your video creator.
+See how you can [customize your video creator!](/embed.html#open-the-video-creator)